Gonzaga University Scholarships 2025–2026 | Merit, Aid & Costs

 These are Gonzaga’s most selective, competitive flagship awards for undergraduates—high-impact packages beyond standard automatic merit.

-Gonzaga Access Pledge (GAP) Full tuition (4 years) First-year students with a permanent Washington address who demonstrate high financial need; must be admitted to Gonzaga and submit FAFSA/WASFA by priority timelines.
-No separate scholarship app (FAFSA/WASFA required) Yes—up to 8 semesters while full-time and meeting aid/academic eligibility High-need Washington residents admitted as first-years; often Pell-eligible; strong overall application.
+Gonzaga Access Pledge (GAP) Full tuition (4 years) First-year students with a permanent Washington address and high financial need; must submit FAFSA/WASFA by deadline No separate app (just FAFSA/WASFA) Yes—up to 8 semesters, full-time and eligible High-need, often Pell-eligible WA residents with strong application Nov 15 (EA, priority); Feb 1 (final)

 FAQ (flagship = competitive)